A Week Or Two In Shetland - Part One: The South

 This month, we’ll begin by looking at Lerwick, the south and central mainland and the islands you can reach from those areas.
 Next month, we’ll visit the west and north mainland and the remaining islands.

-Rather than sketch out a firm day-by-day itinerary, I’ve chosen to look at what each part of Shetland has to offer, with a rough indication of how long you might want to spend there.
+Rather than sketch out a firm day-by-day itinerary, I’ve chosen to look at each part of Shetland, with a rough indication of how long you might want to spend there.
 In practice, you’ll no doubt want to focus on the things that most interest you and, if the weather turns out to be a bit mixed, adjust your programme to suit.
 You might, for instance, want to spend some of your time fly fishing, sea angling, kayaking, diving or playing golf; all of these and more are possible.
 If, like quite a few of our visitors, you’re on a yachting trip, you can hire a car or a bike when necessary.

 When it comes to shopping, there are interesting places throughout Shetland in which to find genuine Shetland knitwear; wool for knitting; local books; jewellery and glassware; leatherwork; local beer and gin; drawings, photographs and paintings by our many gifted artists; CDs of local music; and hand-made chocolates, fudge or soap.
 At the end of your stay, if your journey home won’t take long, you might want to take some of the Shetland lamb, beef or smoked fish you’ve hopefully sampled during your stay